Interdisciplinary Learning Communities

 Who Can Apply: All undergraduate students interested in public health, education, and/or policy.

-Mission: ScHOLA²RS House is designed to support the scholastic efforts of male students who identify as African American/Black through academic and social/emotional support, access to research opportunities, and professional development.
+Mission: ScHOLA²RS House (Scholastic House of Leaders in support of African American Researchers and Scholars) is designed to support the scholastic efforts of male students who identify as African American/Black through academic and social/emotional support, access to research opportunities, and professional development.

 Who Can Apply: Any male undergraduate interested in engaging in topics related to the experience of black males in higher education

 Mission: Transfer Connections will create a community for transfer students joining UConn after their first year of college.
 Students will make connections with faculty and students, explore UConn and learn of opportunities that fit their interests.

 Who Can Apply: Open to transfer students in any major.

 Major Based Learning Communities

 Mission: The Business Connections Learning Community was developed for UConn business students.
 The community provides students with unique opportunities to expand their business knowledge and skills while offering ongoing special opportunities to network with School of Business alumni, faculty, staff, and fellow students.